5 Requirements for Teaching English in South Korea

 5. Are You Drug Free?

 The health test mentioned above will also include a drug test.
-There is some speculation on if the test includes marijuana.
+There is some speculation on whether the test includes marijuana.
 It seems to be case by case, depending on the hospital.
 However, they do check for other, more addictive drugs.
 If you have any doubts, it may be a good idea to be tested before you leave and see if you pass.

 If you can pass a drug test, you meet the fifth requirement.

 If you meet these five requirements, you are on your way to teach in Korea.
 You can start the visa and job search process now.
-If not, unfortunately, there is no wiggle room.
-Especially with the criminal background.
+If not, unfortunately, there is no wiggle room, especially with the criminal background.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.